Teakplantage Indonesien

 The processed teak is transported from Jombang to Surabaya – the capital of the East Java region.

-With 2,6 million inhabitants, Surabaya is the second largest city in Indonesia and, with Tanjung Perak, has the most important port in the region.
-Mainly sugar, tobacco and coffee are exported from here.
+With a population of 2.6 million, Surabaya is the second largest city in Indonesia and has the most important port in the region, Tanjung Perak.
+The main exports from here are sugar, tobacco and coffee.
 But our teak is also shipped to Europe from here.
-Under Dutch, British and Japanese rule, the city was of little importance.
-Only since independence in the middle of the 20th century has the city developed into the second most important metropolis in Indonesia.
+The city was hardly significant under Dutch, British and Japanese rule.
+It was only after independence in the middle of the 20th century that the city developed into the second most important metropolis in Indonesia.

 Surabaya in Indonesia